 Materials (list contains affiliate links – if you buy any of these items you are supporting my coffee addiction)

-- Scrabble tiles (disclaimer: I bought three packs of the tiles I linked to and they worked great; however, each set of 100 had different letters in it so there’s no guarantee you will get the letters you need)
+- Scrabble Tiles (100 Letter Tiles) (disclaimer: I bought three packs of the tiles I linked to and they worked great; however, each set of 100 had different letters in it so there’s no guarantee you will get the letters you need)

 Step 1: Pick Your Phrases